#1.TCK Sports Elite Deadlift Socks

 #5.Under Armour Deadlifting Socks

 The last item on our list of recommended deadlifting socks is the one from Under Armour.
 Now these are not made specifically for deadlifting, but they sure can be used for doing so while giving you protection.
-What we really like about these socks are that they hold up their color and material after multiple wears and trips to the laundry machine.
+What we really like about these socks is that they hold up their color and material after multiple wears and trips to the laundry machine.
 While cheap quality socks tend to peel and discolor, these hold up well.